 The potential for career advancement into managerial or leadership roles in community organisations, non-profit and social enterprise along with public and statutory agencies exist for graduates of the programme.
 As there is a continued emphasis on corporate governance, fiscal sustainability and leadership accountability, employment opportunities and board positions within this sector will be in demand.
 Graduates with this knowledge base and skill set will be set to take up these responsibilities and apply this knowledge for the public good.
 Students can also consider progressing their studies to doctoral level.

 Students in the programme are eligible for student membership of the Institute for Managers in Community and Voluntary Organisation in Ireland (IMCV).

 Graduates of the Programme are eligible for Senior Membership of the Institute for Managers in Community and Voluntary Organisation in Ireland (IMCV), and with membership may use the post-nominal letters SiMCV.

 Closing Date for Applications: Open all year round for applications for September start.
-Final deadline for applications is Friday 11th August 2017.
+Final extended deadline for applications is Friday 8th September 2017.